 While compatibility has improved in recent years, some printers still don't work well or not at all with Macs, so we've compiled a list of the best printers that are fully compatible with macOS.
 These models work seamlessly out of the box without installing drivers or third-party apps.
 Many options exist, from feature-rich color laser models to simple inkjet printers for occasional use.

 As for its page yield and maintenance cost, although the toner cartridges are somewhat expensive, they last a long time, so the printer won't cost much to maintain over time.
 You have to replace the drum separately, which is an added expense, but again, it isn't something you need to do regularly since the drum is usually good for 30,000 prints.
-If you find this model too costly, know that cheaper variants are available, like the Brother MFC-L8610CDW, which lacks duplex scanning and has a smaller 8.5" x 11" flatbed scanner instead of 8.5" x 14".
+If this model is too costly, cheaper variants are available, like the Brother MFC-L8610CDW, which lacks duplex scanning and has a smaller 8.5" x 11" flatbed scanner.
 You can see more details about all the variants in the full review.

-If you want to save money with a more modest mid-range model, get the Brother MFC-J4335DW.
+Our best mid-range pick is the Brother MFC-J4335DW.
 This inkjet all-in-one has four cartridges that yield over 2000 black and 800 color prints, and the cartridges are relatively inexpensive, meaning you won't have to spend too much on maintenance.
 It wakes up quickly, gets a single page out in only 11 seconds, prints 17 black or 15 color pages per minute, and supports automatic double-sided printing.

-If you need a cheap printer that can get the job done for those occasional one-off projects, get the Canon PIXMA MG3620.
+If you need a cheap printer that can get the job done for those occasional one-off projects, consider the Canon PIXMA MG3620.
 The build doesn't feel sturdy, and it only has a basic flatbed scanner, but it prints good-quality documents and photos.
 You still get USB and Wi-Fi connectivity and Apple AirPrint support.
-It uses two ink cartridges, one black and one tri-color, and yields around 200 black and color prints.
+It uses two ink cartridges (one black and one tri-color) and yields around 200 black and color prints.
 Its low page yield means you'll have to replace the cartridges often, and because it uses a tri-color cartridge, you need to replace the entire cartridge even if just one color runs out.
 Thankfully, the cartridges are cheap, so your maintenance costs will remain low.
-There are XL cartridges that'll last longer, but they still would yield fewer prints than a model with more cartridges, like our budget pick.
+There are XL cartridges that'll last longer, but they still yield fewer prints than a model with more cartridges, like our budget pick.